OrangeTabia/fairshare/README.md

 # fairshare
-Fairshare is inspired by the website/app 'Splitwise'.
+Fairshare is a partial clone inspired by 'Splitwise' that allows consumers to split expenses with friends.

 # Live Link